Cannabis in Brunei: La Ming Hwa

 On 24 November 2002, two Malay defendants, Lam Ming Hwa and Sylvester Anak Kulit, were searched by the NCB and consequently arrested in the Tutong region in Brunei.

 Both defendants were charged and pled guilty for the consumption of cannabis and methylamphetamine.
 Additionally, the defendants had been charged with intent of trafficking the cannabis within their possession.

 Investigators found 922 grams of cannabis underneath the front passengers seat of Hwa's automobile.
 The court's evidence consisted of a black package (containing cannabis) within a plastic bag.
 Hwa's fingerprint was detected on the black packaging and Kulit's fingerprint was detected on the plastic bag.

 Kulit claimed to have touched the bag as he was moving the passenger seat back, but was unaware of its contents as it was not his vehicle.
 Due to reasonable doubt, Kulit was found innocent and received a sentence of 3 months prison-time for admitting his consumption of methylamphetamine.

 Hwa's verdict was death by hanging, after completing a prison sentence of three years for each guilty charge.

 Muhammad Mustaqim Mustofa bin Abdullah

 The NCB seized a total of greater than 6 kg of cannabis from a Malaysian man (age 26), Muhammad Mustaqim Mustofa bin Abdullah, on 7 May 2014.
-Abdullah claimed to have purchased the cannabis (totaling USD$7,500) two days prior, in Kuala Lumpur.
+Abdullah claimed to have purchased the cannabis (totaling USD7,500) two days prior, in Kuala Lumpur.
 He continued to smuggle the drugs into Brunei through Miri.